pk-codebox-evo/webmaker-suite/README.md

 (Without this VC++ stack, node-gyp will crash the `npm install` process when it gets to `sqlite3` and tries to build it without having access to the windows C++ compiler and header files.
 Since several apps rely on sqlite3 for localhost work, you need these).

-## OSX convenience

-You will need the X-Code command line utilities.
-These are free through Apple's developer appstore.
-You will also want `brew`, which is a package manager for OSX.

-With these, install mongodb and elasticsearch using `brew`, and you should be all set.
-Convenient!

-(If you elect to run these on startup, you will want to make sure to use `node run --noes --nomongo` when you use the suite runner, or `run.js` will try to double-start ES and MongoDB)

-## Windows particulars

-If you're on windows, MongoDB and Elastic Search require manual installation, which means putting them in their own folders and extending your PATH:
+Also, if you're on windows, MongoDB and Elastic Search require manual installation, which means putting them in their own folders and extending your PATH:

 #### MongoDB on Windows